Force over Distance: Chapter 22

 Chapter 22

 Young regained consciousness in pieces.
 He couldn’t move.
 He couldn’t open his eyes.
 He couldn’t tell where he was in space.
-He couldn’t feel the deck plating beneath him.
-He could hear the quiet hiss of air, flowing over metal edges.
+He couldn’t feel the deck beneath him.
+He heard the quiet hiss of air, flowing over metal edges.
 The sound of a few people shifting inside a room too small to echo.

 He got only the faintest hint of Rush through their link.
 The swirl of the man’s consciousness was weak.
 Far away.
 Laced with darkness.

-Young clawed at the walls of his own mind, trying to fight a disembodied panic until—
+Young clawed at the walls of his own mind, fighting a disembodied panic until—

 Eli’s voice cut through the darkness.

 “Seriously, Chloe.”
-The words and the tone and the presence of the kid himself was just about the most reassuring thing Young had heard in his goddamned life.
+The words and the tone and the presence of the kid himself were just about the most reassuring things Young had heard in his goddamned life.
 “It’ll be okay.
 I know it will, because, hi, let’s be real: this is exactly like at the end of Empire when everything looks bad, but then they fix the hyperdrive and—”

 “Eli.”
 Chloe’s voice came thick and exasperated, like she was smiling through tears.
 “We have to focus.”